aklapatch/DevToolsAndPractice/README.md

 Use [Doxygen](http://doxygen.nl/) or find something better.
 [Natural Docs](https://www.naturaldocs.org/) and Doxygen + [Sphinx](http://www.sphinx-doc.org/en/master/) + [Breathe](https://breathe.readthedocs.io/en/latest/) (using the [sphinx_rtd_theme](https://github.com/rtfd/sphinx_rtd_theme)) both look promising.

 ## Coding standards
-I will use the [LLVM coding standard](http://llvm.org/docs/CodingStandards.html) for C/C++, and will try to use other languages preferences when using those languages.
+I try to use the [LLVM coding standard](http://llvm.org/docs/CodingStandards.html) for C/C++, and will try to use other languages preferences when using those languages.

 ## Programming Languages
 This sections is for languages that I should learn because they are modern or offer lots of libraries or features.